Skip to main content

 The groundwater standards for hexachlorobenzene were adopted in Cycle 6 (1995).

-Hexachlorobenzene is a waste product formed during the manufacture of other chemicals and can be found as an impurity in some pesticides.
-Hexachlorobenzene has been shown to affect the nervous system through weakness, tremors, and convulsions; cause skin sores; and damage the liver, kidney, and thyroid.
+Hexachlorobenzene is formed during the production of other chemicals.
+Studies have shown that exposure to high levels of hexachlorobenzene can affect the nervous system and damage the liver, kidney, and thyroid.

 n-Hexane